mostroverkhov/r2/readme.md

         .transport(TcpClientTransport.create(PORT))
         .start();
 ```
-Configuration consists of providing `DataCodec` for payloads serialization, and Services to handle incoming requests
+Configuration consists of providing `DataCodec` for payloads serialization, and `Services` to handle incoming requests
-from peer. `RequesterFactory` is available to service handlers too
+from peer. `RequesterFactory` is available to `Services` handlers too

 ```java
     @NotNull